trantrieuvy/Solvers-LP/README.md

 - PuLP
 - CVXOPT

-Solving time of the solvers are measured to compare the performance of different solvers for each linear programming problem.
+Solving time of the solvers are measured (in [codes](/codes)) to compare the performance of different solvers for each linear programming problem.

-## Result
+## Results

 ![Solvers for Assignment Problem](/results/assignment_plot.svg "Solvers for Assignment Problem")